SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 sources for the same components should work, but are untested and may not fit the provided PCB

 Note: 1.25in x 3.8in size board.
-Will fit in a 2-inch avionics bay that is at least 1.5 inch wide and 4 inches long, antenna dependent.
+Will fit in a 38mm coupler tube.
 Components mount on both sides.
 See provided pictures for examples.

 Note: Estimated Flight Computer Cost = $150
 Note: Estimated Ground Station Cost = $130-$180 (configuration dependent)